EdJaPe/CSCI345-Course-Materials/assignments/lab8.md

 ## Goals

-* Configure docker images with *docker-compose*
-* Setup *node-exporter* on 2 docker images
+* Setup *node-exporter* on 2 GCP micro instances
-* Setup *prometheus* on 1 docker image
+* Setup *prometheus* on one of the 2 GCP micro instances
-* Setup *grafana*
+* Setup *grafana* on the same micro instance you setup *prometheus*
+* On both GCP instances
+    * Create grader account
+    * Install updates
+    * Install packages
+        * vim, curl, git, fortune, man
+    * Add my SSH public key to grader account
+    * Insult users who mistype sudo password
+    * Adding grader account to sudoer file

 ## Details

-Configure at least 2 docker images to have *node-exporter*, using *docker-compose* link the containers with one running *prometheus* to get the data from the *node-exporter* containers when running.

-## Grafana

-Setup *grafana* preferably on it's own container to pull data from the *prometheus* container.
-Microservices by convention are 1 service per container; however, integrating monitoring like *prometheus* and *grafana* is kind of an added layer.
+You should create two micro-instances on the Google Cloud Platform (GCP).
+Each of these should have *node-exporter* configured as a service.
+You should also do many of the lab 1 & 2 configurations as mentioned in the goals to both instances.

+Choose one instance to be your *Prometheus*/*Grafana* instance and setup both as services on this instance, to pull data from both GCP instances.
+You may need to configure the GCP firewall to allow internal access so that this node can poll the *node-exporter* on the other instance.

-## Answer Questions about Prometheus/Grafana
+## Answer Questions about GCP

-Answer the following questions in A8_README.md file in your submission folder.
+Answer the following questions on your submission on Canvas.

-1. What is *prometheus*?
+1. What is *GCP*?
-2. What is *grafana*?
+2. What makes it "Cloud" computing?
-3. Why might you want to use *prometheus*?
-4. When do such tools really become useful?
-5. When might you want to use them personally?
+3. When might you use Cloud vs on-premises computing?
+4. Are there any risks/concerns about Cloud?
+5. What is the IP address to access your prometheus instance?
+    * Along with any other info I need to access it from the web
+    * Reminder I should be able to access it via SSH as well with the grader account.

 ## Submitting Assignment

-Commit to the *assignment8* branch of your CSCI444 organization repo with the following:

-* Dockerfiles
-* docker-compose.yml
-* Any other files needed
-* A8_README.md

-Verify that you can see your files on GitHub for the repo under the *assignment8* branch.
-Also make sure your branch is named correctly or it will not be pulled for grading.
+Answer the questions on Canvas

 ## Resources